lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 protocols, middleboxes, and applications for retransmission, liveness detection, and state retention.
-For instance, TCP ({{Sections 3.4 and 4 of RFC9293@STD7}}) defines a Maximum Segment Lifetime (MSL), which may not faithfully implemented everywhere, but can serve as a yardstick for the present section.
+For instance, TCP ({{Sections 3.4 and 4 of RFC9293@STD7}}) defines a Maximum Segment Lifetime (MSL), which may not be faithfully implemented everywhere, but can serve as a yardstick for the present section.
 Many Internet protocols and mechanisms will fail when transmission times, and thus latencies, are greater than such